Simon Barlow: Storylines

 In October 2017, Simon attempts to force Summer Spellman (Matilda Freeman), who has been placed into the care of Billy Mayhew (Daniel Brocklebank) and Todd Grimshaw (Bruno Langley), to smoke cigarettes that he found, but Summer takes them for herself and smokes them when she is emotional.
 Summer is found unconscious by Amy and Simon and is taken to hospital, where it turns out she smoked spice and Billy and Todd make amends.
 Peter and Toyah find out from the children that Simon had the cigarette.
 Billy is furious about what Simon did and when Peter blames Billy and Todd's arguments for Summer's actions, Billy beats Peter up.
 Simon overhears Billy and Peter talk about the attack and when social services are left satisfied with their visit to Summer, Billy and Todd, Simon tells them what Billy did.
 The social worker tells Billy and Todd that it will threaten the adoption.
 In January 2018, Simon tricks Leanne, Eva, and Toyah into giving him money for false reasons to buy headphones to block out the noise made by them all.
 Simon is expelled from school and placed in a pupil referral unit, which angers Peter and Leanne.
 Simon begins misbehaving and rebelling.
 In March 2018, he hangs around with a group of boys and they mug Audrey Roberts (Sue Nicholls), who is pushed to the floor by gang member Tyler Jefferies (Will Barnett) and is rushed to hospital.
 Roy Cropper (David Neilson), who saw the incident, tells Leanne and Peter that Simon was one of the attackers and Peter confronts Simon, who is worried that the police will be involved.
 He apologises to Audrey and Roy at the hospital.
 When Carla catches Simon with the gang and confronts them, she takes Simon to the Underworld factory.
 Simon is offered an IT job at Underworld.
-Leanne and Peter are pleased that Simon is behaving well and see him looking after Hope Stape (Isabella Flanagan) and Ruby Dobbs (Macy Alabi) after the couple, Ruby's father Tyrone Dobbs (Alan Halsall) and Hope's mother Fiz Stape (Jennie McAlpine) row.
+Leanne and Peter are pleased that Simon is behaving well and see him looking after Hope Stape (Isabella Flanagan) and Ruby Dobbs (Macy Alabi) after the couple, Ruby's father Tyrone Dobbs (Alan Halsall) and Hope's mother Fiz (Jennie McAlpine) row.
 That night, Simon hangs around with the gang again and force him to smash the car window, before he runs off with the gang.